Discrete Inclusions of C*-algebras: Characterization of C*-discrete inclusions

 \begin{defn} Given a unitary tensor category $\cC$, let $\cCCAlgs$ be the category of connected $\cC$-graded C*-algebra objects consisting of C*-algebra objects in $\Vec{(\cC)},$ whose morphisms are categorical ucp morphisms; \emph{i.e.} $*$-natural transformations $\theta:\bbA\Rightarrow\bbB$ such that for every $c\in\cC$ we have $\theta_{\overline{c}\otimes c}:\bbA(\overline{c}\otimes c)\to \bbB(\overline{c}\otimes c)$ is a positive operator with $\theta_{1_\cC}(\bbA^1)= \bbB^1.$ \end{defn}

-The main purpose of this section is to obtain the following theorem, which allows us to associate a \textbf{quantum dynamics}---an (outer) action $F\to\fgpBim(A)$ of a UTC on a simple unital C*-algebra $A,$ together with a chosen connected C*-algebra object in $\Vec(\cC)$---to a PQR-inclusion, which corresponds to the standard invariant of a subfactor: \begin{thm}[{Theorem~\ref{thmalpha:Main}}] Let $A$ be a unital C*-algebra with trivial center, and $F:\cC\to \fgpBim(A)$ be a fully-faithful unitary tensor functor (i.e. an outer action).
+Recall that we say a $\cC$-graded C*-algebra object $\bbA$ is connected if $\bbA(1_\cC)\cong \bbC$ (see Definition~\ref{defn:*strucConnected}).
+The main purpose of this section is to obtain the following theorem, which allows us to associate a \textbf{quantum symmetry}---an (outer) action $F\to\fgpBim(A)$ of a UTC on a simple unital C*-algebra $A,$ together with a chosen connected C*-algebra object in $\Vec(\cC)$---to a PQR-inclusion, which corresponds to the standard invariant of a subfactor: \begin{thm}[{Theorem~\ref{thmalpha:Main}}] Let $A$ be a unital C*-algebra with trivial center, and $F:\cC\to \fgpBim(A)$ be a fully-faithful unitary tensor functor (i.e. an outer action).
 We then have a categorical equivalence:

-\end{thm} To prove this statement, we will adapt the strategy followed by \cite{MR3948170} by extending the C*-algebra realization construction from Section \ref{sec:ReducedRealization} to a functor, and constructing its inverse, the \textit{underlying C*-algebra object} functor.
-Theorem \ref{thm:DiscCharacterization} should be compared with \cite[Cor 6.3]{MR1900138} and also with \cite[Lemma 3.8]{MR1622812}, where the fibers of $\bbB$ and their algebra structure play the role of their \emph{systems of subspaces}.
+\end{thm} Here, $\cC_{A\subset B}$ is the UTC generated by the dualizable $A$-$A$ sub-bimodules of $\cB$ (see also Definition~\ref{defn:StdInv} below).
+To prove this statement, we will adapt the strategy followed by \cite{MR3948170} by extending the C*-algebra realization construction from Section \ref{sec:ReducedRealization} to a functor, and constructing its inverse, the \textit{underlying C*-algebra object} functor.
+Theorem \ref{thm:DiscCharacterization} should be compared with \cite[Cor 6.3]{MR1900138} and also with \cite[Lemma 3.8]{MR1622812}, where the fibers of $\bbB$ play the role of their \emph{systems of subspaces}.

 \begin{remark} Notice that since here we only consider $\cC$-graded C*-algebra objects with finite dimensional fibers, being finite-depth for an inclusion $A\subset A\rtimes_{F,r}\bbB$ is equivalent to the $\cC$-support of $\bbB$ (the subset of $c\in\Irr(\cC)$ with $\bbB(c)\neq 0$) being finite as well as finite (Watatani/Pimsner--Popa) index.
 In this case, $\bbB$ has the structure of a Frobenius algebra, and by dividing by the square root of the Watatani index can be normalized to a Q-system.
 (See \cite{MR4419534} and \cite[Theorem A]{MR4079745}.)
 For a general choice of connected $\bbB\in\rCorr(\cC)$, our crossed product construction will yield infinite-depth inclusions of infinite (Watatani/Pimsner--Popa) index. \end{remark}